Biology (BIOL)

 BIOL 102 GENERAL BIOLOGY II3 Credits

 Exploration of the diversity and origin of life, classification of living organisms and their interrelatedness, and ecology.
+Major topics include evolution, speciation, classification, morphology, reproduction, structure and function, and ecology.

 Co-requisites: BIOL 102L